galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 6. Calculate the reduced χ<sup>2</sup>for these higher order fits – do they yield as good a fit to the data as the linear fit?

-## Part II: Bayesian Estimation of Model Parameters:
+## Part II: Bayesian Estimation of Model Parameters

 *Bayesian analysis* presents an entirely different philosophy of determining model parameters compared to the traditional MLE.
 In part I we determined the likelihood of the data given the model, which involved one model and many data sets.
 The one data set in activity 1 was imagined to be an example data set drawn from many repeat experiments, which can be mathematically modeled assuming the other experiments would provide data points distributed in Gaussian fashion around the actual data points or alternatively could be computationally modeled using Monte Carlo techniques.
 In the Bayesian framework, we determine the likelihood of the model given the data, which involves many models and one data set.